jwickowski/codepruner.com/src/codepruner.com/content/posts/frontend/how-to-use-apiClient-generated-by-swagger-typescript-api.md

     return new GeneratedApiClient(httpClient);
 };

 const getBaseUrl = () => {
     // you should replace it with getting an addres from your conifg return "httos://localhost:4444";
 }

 // It is a specific part of the generated client.
 It allows you to modify the request before sending if it secured.
-So you can add an `Authorization` header to it. const securityWorker = <SecurityDataType = unknown>(
+So you can add an `Authorization` header to it, for example. const securityWorker = <SecurityDataType = unknown>(
     securityData: SecurityDataType | null
 ): AxiosRequestConfig => {